grantmcdermott/grantmcdermott.github.io/_posts/2020-10-19-better-way-adjust-ses.md

 - Re-run their model a third time under yet another SE specification (e.g. clustered).
 - Etc.

 While this is fine as far as it goes, I'm here to tell you that there's a better way.
 Rather than re-running your model multiple times, I'm going to advocate that you run your model only **once** and then adjust SEs on the backend as needed.
-This approach --- what I'll call *on-the-fly* SE adjustment --- is not only much faster, it's safer too.
+This approach --- what I'll call "on-the-fly" SE adjustment --- is not only much faster, it's safer too.

 Let's see some examples.

 ## Example 1: **sandwich**

 To the best of my knowledge, on-the-fly SE adjustment was introduced to R by the [**sandwich**](http://sandwich.r-forge.r-project.org/) package ([@Achim Zeilles](https://twitter.com/AchimZeileis) et al.) This package has been around for well over a decade and is incredibly versatile, providing an object-orientated framework for recomputing variance-covariance (VCOV) matrix estimators &mdash; and thus SEs &mdash; for a wide array of model objects and classes.
 At the same time, **sandwich** very recently got its [own website](http://sandwich.r-forge.r-project.org/) to coincide with some cool new features.
-So its worth exploring what that means for modern empirical research.
+So it's worth exploring what that means for modern empirical research.
 In the code that follows, I'm going to borrow liberally from the [introductory vignette](http://sandwich.r-forge.r-project.org/articles/sandwich.html#illustrations-1).
 But I'll also tack on a few additional tips and tricks that I include in my own workflow.

 Let's start by running a simple linear regression on some sample data; namely, the "PetersenCL" dataset that comes bundled with the package.